Lucky-Development-Department/LuckyEssentialsJava/readme.md

 Lucky Essentials is a plugin mainly created to replace EssentialsX's essential features in minigame servers such as /gmc, /fly, /tp, /tphere, /top, etc. and also replace some useful plugins in minigame servers such as MYSlots, EasyWhitelist, PlugMan, and ChatLock.
 I created this because essentials has a lot of useless feature for a minigame server, such as /sethome, /warp, /seen, etc. and will only make the server slower/heavier...

 ## Lucky Essentials Java vs Lucky Essentials
-LuckyEssentialsJava is the java version and the (soon to be) improved version of LuckyEssentials.
+LuckyEssentialsJava is the java version and the improved version of LuckyEssentials.

 New features:
-- Command tab completion.
+- Command tab completion,
-- 0 dependency as it will automatically download them itself.
+- 0 dependency as it will automatically download them itself,
-- `/luckyessentials help` command.
+- `/luckyessentials help` command,
-- More options for target selecting in commands(e.g. `/fly <target>` can now target random player(s)).
+- more options for target selecting in commands(e.g. `/fly <target>` can now target random player(s)),
-- Support for minecraft version 1.8.9, 1.12.2, 1.16.5.
+- support for minecraft version 1.8.9, 1.12.2, 1.16.5,
-- Command confirmation.
+- command confirmation,
-- And more!
+- and more!

-> This plugin is still under heavy development, expect bugs and lack of features!
+> This plugin is still under development, expect bugs and lack of features!

 ### Wiki
 - [Soon™](https://www.youtube.com/watch?v=dQw4w9WgXcQ)